Periodic paths on the pentagon, double pentagon and golden L

 \begin{conjecture} For the regular pentagon billiard table, we have: $\displaystyle\lim_{n\to\infty}\frac{p(n)}{n^3} = \frac{10}{\pi^2}.$ \end{conjecture}

 \begin{question} Corollary \ref{cor:sixths} shows that, at a given depth $n$ in the tree, paths equidistribute with respect to landing on elements of the Veech group in the graph in Figure \ref{colorgraph}.
-Is the same true if we measure with respect to combinatorial length instead of tree word length? \end{question}
+Is the same true if we measure with respect to combinatorial length, or geometric length, instead of tree word length? \end{question}